Quincy Man Pleads Guilty to Child Pornography Offense

 U.S. Attorney's Office, District of Massachusetts

-BOSTON – A Quincy man pleaded guilty today in federal court in Boston to receiving child pornography.
+BOSTON – A Quincy man pleaded guilty in federal court today to receiving child pornography.

-Andre Tilahun, 29, pleaded guilty to one count of receipt of child pornography.
-U.S. District Court Judge Patti B. Saris scheduled sentencing for Jan.
-10, 2023.
-Tilahun was arrested and charged in May 2021.
+Matthew Ormon, 51, pleaded guilty to one count of receipt of child pornography.
+U.S. District Court Judge Denise J. Casper scheduled sentencing for Oct.
+18, 2023.
+Ormon was indicted on Jun.
+7, 2022

-The charge of receipt of child pornography provides for a mandatory minimum sentence of five years and up to 20 years in prison, five years and up to life of supervised release and a fine of up to $250,000.
-Sentencing Guidelines and statutes which govern the determination of a sentence in a criminal case.
+The charge of receipt of child pornography provides for a sentence of at least five years and up to 20 years in prison, at least five years and up to a lifetime of supervised release and a fine of $250,000.
+Sentences are imposed by a federal district court judge based upon the U.S. Sentencing Guidelines and statutes which govern the determination of a sentence in a criminal case.

-United States Attorney Rachael S. Rollins and Matthew B. Millhollin, Special Agent in Charge of Homeland Security Investigations in New England made the announcement.
-Valuable assistance was provided by the Quincy Police Department and Weymouth Police Department.
-Assistant U.S. Attorney Benjamin A. Saltzman of Rollins’ Criminal Division is prosecuting the case.
+United States Attorney Joshua S. Levy and Christopher DiMenna, Acting Special Agent in Charge of the Federal Bureau of Investigation, Boston Division, made the announcement.
+Special assistance was provided by the Quincy Police Department.
+Assistant U.S. Attorneys Charles Dell’Anno and Meghan C. Cleary of the Criminal Division are prosecuting the case.

 Project Safe Childhood